T. Muthuswamy Iyer

-Sir Thiruvarur Muthuswamy Iyer KCIE (28 January 1832 – 25 January 1895) was an Indian lawyer who, in 1877, became the first native Indian during the British Raj to be appointed as judge of the Madras High Court.
-He also acted as the Chief Justice of the Madras High Court in 1893.
-He is also one of the first Indians to have a statue.
+Sir Thiruvarur Muthuswamy Iyer KCIE (28 January 1832 – 25 January 1895) was an Indian lawyer who, in 1877, became the first native Indian during the British Raj to be appointed as a judge of the High Court of Madras, and was briefly that court's acting Chief Justice in 1893.

-On completion of his schooling, Iyer served in subordinate posts in the civil service even while continuing his education.
-Iyer graduated in law from the Presidency College, Madras while serving as the magistrate of police and served as a judge in mofussil centres from 1871 to 1877, when he was appointed to the bench of the High Court of Madras.
-Iyer served as a judge of the Madras High Court from 1877 till his death in 1895, even acting as the Chief Justice for three months in 1893.
+On completion of his schooling, Muthuswamy served in subordinate posts in the civil service while continuing his education.
+Muthuswamy graduated in law from the Presidency College, Madras while serving as the magistrate of police and served as a judge in mofussil centres from 1871 to 1877, when he was appointed to the bench of the High Court of Madras.
+Muthuswamy served as a judge of the Madras High Court from 1877 till his death in 1895, acting as the Chief Justice for three months in 1893.